 A tab bar shows people where they are in your app and helps them navigate elsewhere or perform an action, such as search.
-When the Library tab is open, the tab bar stays pinned near the top of the screen.
-For all other tabs, the tab bar scrolls with the content and can be scrolled offscreen.

 In general, use a tab bar to organize information at the app level.
 A tab bar is a good way to flatten your information hierarchy and provide access to several peer information categories or modes at once.

 In a live-viewing app, organize tabs in a consistent way.
 For the best experience, live-streaming apps should use tabs to organize content in the following order:

 - Other content